Dietetics BSc (Hons)

 We believe every student should have the opportunity to dream big, reach their potential and succeed, regardless of their background.
 Find out more about our Fair Access Scheme.

 Select your region to find detailed information about entry requirements:

 You can view our full list of country specific entry requirements on our Entry requirements page.

 If you do not have the typical entry requirements, you may want to consider studying this course with an International Foundation Year.
-Upon successful completion our International Foundation Year - Sports Science will provide you with the knowledge and skills you need to progress onto this undergraduate degree.
+Upon successful completion our International Foundation Year - Biosciences or International Foundation Year - Sports Science will provide you with the knowledge and skills you need to progress onto this undergraduate degree.

 Alternatively, visit our International hub for further advice and guidance on finding in-country agents and representatives, joining our in-country events and how to apply.

 English language requirements